 - The ACT composite score is the average of the best scores across the four subject area sections from any test sitting: English, Math, Reading, and Science.
-Composite scores ending in 0.50 will be rounded up to the next whole number (superaverage) - The ACT/SAT exams may be taken an unlimited number of times through June 30 of the student's graduation year (or through January 31 for mid-year graduates) - Request test scores be sent to one of Florida's 12 state universities when registering for the ACT/SAT so that test scores will be sent to the Florida Department of Education (FDOE) test repository.
+Composite scores ending in 0.50 will be rounded up to the next whole number (superaverage) - The SAT combined score is the sum of the best Evidence-based Reading & Writing score and Math score from any test sitting of the SAT (super score) - The ACT/SAT/CLT exams may be taken an unlimited number of times through August 31 of the student's graduation year (or through January 31 for mid-year graduates) - Request test scores be sent to one of Florida's twelve state universities or local state colleges (e.g. St. Petersburg College) when registering for the ACT/SAT/CLT so that test scores will be sent to the Florida Department of Education (FDOE) test repository.